ウールの虫食い対策と「喰われた後の対応」

 4. Try natural insect repellents

 We talked about insect repellents earlier, but if you use insect repellents, your system will be even more solid.
-Insect repellents are used to prevent the occurrence of pests, while insect repellents have the role of preventing pests from entering the home, so their effects are actually different.
+Insect repellents are used to prevent the occurrence of pests , while insect repellents have a different effect and do not prevent pests from entering the home .

 I wouldn't say you should put one in a storage box, but it might be nice to have one in your closet.